Perdido Key, Florida: Segregation

 Pensacola Beach was once 'whites only' and what is now The Gulf Islands National Seashore was one of the few beaches near Pensacola that was African American friendly.

 Army Private Rosamond Johnson, Jr. was the first Escambia County resident to die in the Korean War on July 26, 1950.
 He successfully carried two wounded soldiers to safety and was returning with a third when he was fatally wounded.
 He joined the military at age 15 and died at 17.
 He posthumously received the Purple Heart on August 21, 1950 and several veteran groups are still working to see if Johnson deserved additional military honors.
-During the early days of an integrated military it was not uncommon for recognition to be overlooked for black troops.
+During the early days of integrated military it was not uncommon for recognition to be overlooked for black troops.

 Pensacola beaches were racially segregated at the time of Johnson's death; the Gulf beach area was a popular area for blacks.
-After the Korean War, the county-owned recreational area was renamed to honor its fallen hero at the suggestion of the Sunset Riding Club, Inc. The club had leased the land in 1950 from the county for the sole use of bathing, beach and recreational facilities for "colored citizens."
+After the Korean War, the county-owned recreational area was renamed to honor its fallen hero at the suggestion of the Sunset Riding Club, Inc. The club had leased the land in 1950 from the county for the sole use of bathing, beach and recreational facilities for "colored citizens".
 Although the lease was canceled in 1956, the name Rosamond Johnson Beach remained.
 The area became part of Gulf Islands National Seashore on May 8, 1973.

 A permanent monument in Johnson's honor was erected at Johnson Beach on June 10, 1996.
 Guest speaker, retired Army Maj.
 Gen. Mike Ferguson of Pensacola and the Veterans of Under Aged Military Service officiated the ceremony.